+An equipment shutoff valve with 1/8" NPT tap is an acceptable alternative to test gauge connection.
 For propane/LP units, the installer must supply an external regulator.
 The external regulator will reduce incoming gas pressure.
 You must reduce incoming gas pressure to between 11" and 14" of water.
-If you do not reduce incoming gas pressure, heater regulator damage could occur.
-Install external regulator with the vent pointing down as shown in Figure 12.
+If you do not reduce incoming gas pressure, appliance regulator damage could occur.
+Install external regulator with the vent pointing down as shown in Figure 13, Page 14.
 Pointing the vent down protects it from freezing rain or sleet.